Professors P. Goetz, B. Kreisman (chair)

 - Preference will be given to Calvin applicants who have completed or will complete all prerequisite courses at Calvin; however, a limited number of seats may be available for post-baccalaureate students.

 - Enrollment in the MA program is also contingent upon successful completion of a criminal background check, and drug screen.

 It is important to note that completion of the SPAUD courses and achievement of the minimum criteria does not guarantee admission into the master’s program or any other graduate program.
 Enrollment in the master’s program is limited and thus the admission process is selective.

 High school graduates interested in the Speech Pathology and Audiology (SPAUD) BA-MA Program are eligible for early admission to the SPAUD major at Calvin University.
 Students must have met the following criteria:

-- Students must specify a SPAUD major on their Calvin University application and submit their final Early Admission qualifying ACT or SAT score prior to their freshman year.
+- Students must specify a SPAUD major on their Calvin University application and submit the deposit by May 1.